Reducing Downtime with Remote Monitoring and Control

 Month 1–3: Foundation Building

-• Initial system setup and training
+• System setup and training

-• Basic monitoring and alerting active
+• Basic monitoring and alerts active

 • Initial reduction in unplanned downtime